-Nighttime drives are often a pleasant way to wind down from the day.
-However, driving at night can also be dangerous, especially when compared to driving in the daylight.
+For many drivers, nighttime drives are a pleasant way to wind down from the day—rush hour has passed, and traffic significantly decreases.
+However, driving at night also comes with greater risks compared to driving in the daylight.
 At Driver Ed Safety, we want you to stay safe on the road no matter the time of day.
 Fortunately, there are plenty of ways to make driving at night safer for you, your passengers, and other motorists.
-Keep reading to learn our tips for driving safely at night.
+Read on to learn our top tips for driving safely at night.

 Most of us want to get to our destination as quickly as possible, especially when driving home from a night shift at work.
-However, getting home a few minutes early isn’t worth an accident.
-Our advice is to slow down and abide by the speed limit, even if that means missing a few extra minutes of relaxation time.
+However, getting home a few extra minutes early isn’t worth the risk of an accident.
+Speeding is never the answer, especially when you’re driving in the dark.
+It can be harder to spot obstacles in the distance (like pedestrians, wild animals, or cars with faulty breaklights).
+Our advice is to slow down and abide by the speed limit, even if that means missing a couple of spare minutes of relaxation time.

-No matter what time of day you drive, staying alert is essential.
+No matter what time of day you drive, staying alert is crucial to your safety.
 But when the sun goes down, it’s even more important to watch for other cars and pedestrians.
 If you live in a rural or suburban area, make sure to stay vigilant for animals that might dart out across the road.
-If you feel yourself start to get drowsy and can no longer stay alert, find a safe place to pull over and rest for a while.
+If you feel yourself starting to get drowsy and can no longer stay alert, find a safe place to pull over and rest for a while.

 If you plan to drive at night, be extra sure that your windshield and side mirrors are clean.
 Windows that are streaky or smeared with dirt can obstruct your vision, especially when bright headlights are driving toward you.

 Don’t forget about your high beams!
-If you’re driving on a dark road late at night and there’s no oncoming traffic, utilize your brights.
-However, make sure you’re also following tip #1, and stay alert for cars coming toward you.
+If you’re driving on a dark road late at night and there’s no oncoming traffic, take advantage of your brights.
+However, make sure you’re also following tip #2, and stay alert for cars coming toward you.
 You don’t want to be responsible for obstructing another motorist’s vision!
 It’s also a good idea to regularly check all the lights on your car, so you don’t wind up in the dark with a burnt-out headlight.

 5. Choose Your Route Wisely